beyondcode/docs.beyondco.de/resources/docs/1.0/basic-usage/starting.md

 # Starting the WebSocket Server

-Once you have configured your WebSocket clients and Pusher settings, you can start the Laravel WebSocket server by issuing the artisan command:
+Once you have configured your WebSocket apps and Pusher settings, you can start the Laravel WebSocket server by issuing the artisan command:

 ```bash
 php artisan websockets:serve